Skip to main content

 Before working with a client, we recommend that you:

-1. Get familiar with Scripe – follow this step-by-step guide to set up your own workspace and learn the platform inside out.
+1. Get familiar with Scripe – follow this step-by-step guide to set up your own workspace first and learn the platform inside out.

 1. Choose your Client Set-Up